frederic-perez/AmE-dictionary/data/dictionary.md

 __have (something) cold down__ _idiom_ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
 __have a bone to pick with someone__ _idiom_ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_
 __have a bun in the oven__ _idiom_ To be pregnant.
+__have a few__ _idiom_ To have multiple alcoholic drinks, especially to the point of becoming mildly intoxicated.
 __have a heart of gold__ _idiom_ To be very kind and generous.
 __have bigger fish to fry__ _idiom_ :two: To have more important things to do.
 __have egg on (one's) face__ _idiom_ To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)